RailwayStations/Bahnhofsfotos/Modules/Presentation/README.md

 # Presentation

-A description of this package.
+This module contains the presentation of the app.